jan1030albz/Python-DSA-and-LeetCode/README.md

 # Python-DSA-and-LeetCode

+To be updated as I continue my courses and lessons.
+This is not a finished repository, and may still be not useable.

 This repository contains python source codes for common Data Structure and Algorithms, as well as a LeetCode problems and solutions.

 Do note that these are codes created with my own understanding of the problem.